LeonHartley/Hades/README.md

 # Hades
-Hades is a scalable Habbo Hotel emulator written in C# using .NET Core.
+Hades is a POC for scalable game server in C#.

-Technology used:
-- Redis
-- Orleans
-- Cassandra
-- ASP.NET Core
-- .NET Core